Complementarianism: Council on Biblical Manhood and Womanhood

 The Council on Biblical Manhood and Womanhood (CBMW) is the primary evangelical Christian organization that exists to promote the complementarian view of gender issues.
 CBMW's current president is Denny Burk who is also a professor of Biblical Studies at Boyce Bible College, the undergraduate wing of The Southern Baptist Theological Seminary.
 The CBMW published a semi-annual academic journal called the Journal for Biblical Manhood & Womanhood.

 Complementarian movements within feminism

 New feminism is a predominantly Catholic philosophy which emphasizes a belief in an integral complementarity of men and women, rather than the superiority of men over women or women over men.

 Difference feminism is a philosophy that stresses that men and women are ontologically different versions of the human being.
-Many Catholics adhere to and have written on the philosophy, though the philosophy is not specifically Catholic.

 Criticism

 According to Christians for Biblical Equality (CBE), an organization that adopts a Christian egalitarian approach, complementarianism "sidesteps the question at issue, which is not whether there are beneficial differences between men and women, but whether these differences warrant the inequitable roles, rights, and opportunities prescribed by advocates of gender hierarchy."
 CBE prefaces their criticism with acknowledgement of some positions they share in common with complementarians: a mutual love for and commitment to Jesus Christ, a commitment to justice as a biblical ideal, a devotion to Scripture as being God-inspired, and a desire to see the world embrace the gospel of Christ.
 They are divided by worldviews that CBE sees as reflecting the moral teachings of God and their purposes in this world.
 CBE maintains that these differing views have "enormous consequences".
 CBE President Mimi Haddad asserts that Christians are divided over patriarchy as they once were over slavery.
 She characterizes those divisions as different views of the nature, purpose, and value of humanity, all based on gender.